 The global data protection landscape is rapidly evolving, and we may be or become subject to or affected by numerous federal, state and foreign laws and regulations, as well as regulatory guidance, governing the collection, use, disclosure, transfer, security and processing of personal data, such as information that we collect about participants and healthcare providers in connection with clinical trials.
 Implementation standards and enforcement practices are likely to remain uncertain for the foreseeable future, which may create uncertainty in our business, affect our or our service providers' ability to operate in certain jurisdictions or to collect, store, transfer use and share personal data, result in liability or impose additional compliance or other costs on us.
 Any failure or perceived failure by us to comply with federal, state, or foreign laws or self-regulatory standards could result in negative publicity, diversion of management time and effort and proceedings against us by governmental entities or others.
-For example, California recently passed the California Consumer Privacy Act, or CCPA, which went into effect in January 2020 and provides broad rights to California consumers with respect to the collection and use of their information by businesses.
-While there is currently an exception for protected health information that is subject to HIPAA and clinical trial regulations, as currently written, the CCPA may impact our business activities.
-The CCPA created a new and potentially severe statutory damages framework and private rights of action for violations of the CCPA, including for failing to implement reasonable security procedures and practices to prevent data breaches.
-In November 2020, California voters passed the California Privacy Rights Act, or CPRA.
-The CPRA, which is expected to take effect on January 1, 2023, will significantly expand the CCPA, including by introducing additional data protection obligations such as data minimization and storage limitations, granting additional rights to consumers such as correction of personal information and additional opt-out rights, and creating a new entity to implement and enforce the CPRA.
+For example, California recently passed the California Consumer Privacy Act, or CCPA, which went into effect in January 2020 and provides broad rights to California consumers with respect to the collection and use of their information by businessess.
+While there is currently an exception for protected health information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their information that is subject to the collection and use of their informati expand the CCPA, including by introducing additional data protection obligations such as data minimization and storage limitations, granting additional rights to consumers such as correction of personal information and additional optout rights, and creating a new entity to implement and enforce the CPRA.
 The uncertainty surrounding the implementation of CCPA and CRPA exemplifies the vulnerability of our business to the evolving regulatory environment related to personal data and protected health information.
-The new California law further expands the privacy and process enhancements and commitment of resources in support of compliance with California'
+The new California's regulatory requirements and may lead to similar laws in other U.S. states or at a national level.